MEHColeman/shoreditch/about.md

 Hey there!
 This page is included as an example.
 Feel free to customize it for your own use upon downloading.
 Carry on!
 {:.message}

 Welcome!
 This is *Shoreditch*.
-A clean, two-column jekyll theme optimised for technical blogging.
+A clean, responsive, two-column jekyll theme optimised for technical blogging.

 *Shoreditch* is adapted from the very excellent [Hyde](http://hyde.getpoole.com) theme by [@mdo](https://twitter.com/mdo).
 Check it out.